 I can recall my father regularly going out to the Christmas Eve Watchnight church service, presumably at Colinton Mains Parish Church, the same church which the Swansons attended - I don't think he went to the remarkable Reverend Jack Orr's St John's Church service.

 |Colinton Mains Parish Church|

 |St John's Churdh of Scotland, Oxgangs Road North|

 |Rev Jack Orr|

-The Hoggs always received girly pressies and I can recall Anne spending time with Christina, Maureen and Eileen.
-I'm much vaguer on The Blades, other than when Alison, Ruth and Esther got their Spacehoppers!
+The Hoggs up above (6/4) always received girly pressies and I can recall my sister Anne spending time with Christina, Maureen and Eileen.
+I'm much vaguer on the Blades (6/6), other than one year when Alison, Ruth and Esther got their Spacehoppers.

-Much like Sundays, on Christmas Day we saw very little of what went on in The Stair because our grandfather would collect us at mid-morning and take us down to Portobello for the day, not returning till late at night - but for that you'll all have to be patient children and wait until the Christmas Day blog!
+Much like Sundays, on Christmas Day we saw very little of what went on in The Stair because our grandfather would collect us at mid-morning and take us down to Portobello for the day, not returning till late at night - but for that you'll all have to be patient children and wait until Christmas Day to hear that story!